RuneLjungmann/excelbind/README.md

     pipenv run pytest

-The test assumes that you have build the excelbind.xll in release mode.
+The test assumes that you have build the excelbind.xll in x86 release mode.
-You can manually change the tests to use the debug build, by changing the xll path in test/conftest.py.
+You can manually change the tests to use the debug build or one of the x64 builds, by changing the xll path in test/conftest.py.

 Note however, that unless you have a debug build of numpy, anything that imports numpy in debug mode will fail due to issues loading the underlying numpy dlls.

 ### Using the Add-in from Excel
 To start using Excelbind, just